A Residence-Time Approach for Determining Position-Dependent Diffusivities from Biased Molecular Simulations: Theory

-This drift-free limit is the key condition underlying the residence-time approach.
-The role of ABF in the present context is therefore not merely to enhance sampling, but to generate trajectory segments for which the reduced dynamics along the CV are approximately governed by Eq.~\eqref{eq:rta_flat_diffusion}.
-In practice, this requires restricting the analysis to regions and time intervals where the ABF bias has converged sufficiently that residual drift is negligible on the spatial scale of the residence-time intervals.
+which describes diffusion in the absence of an effective free-energy gradient.
+This is the central condition underlying the residence-time approach.
+In practice, the analysis must therefore be restricted to regions and trajectory intervals for which the ABF bias has converged sufficiently that residual drift is negligible on the scale of the residence-time intervals.